jethrojones/website/_notes/SchoolX Book Study.md

 - **Signed Copy** Delivered in December
 - **Live Groups Sessions** Starting in January

+## Course Outline and Meeting Dates
+All meetings take place via Zoom at 3 pm on the following dates:
+- January 6
+- **Bonus Make Up Added** - January 13
+- January 27
+- February 10
+- March 3
+3 weeks between sessions allows you to practice and implement the things you are learning.
 ### Investment:
-Just $197 for a 5-week immersive experience that will transform the way you lead your school.
+Just $197 for a 8-week immersive experience that will transform the way you lead your school.

 <script src="https://pages.jethrojones.com/commerce.js" async defer></script>
 <a class="convertkit-button" href="https://pages.jethrojones.com/products/school-x-book-study" data-commerce>Join the Book Study</a>